 The Dumb Friends League provides animal neglect and abuse investigations in the eight counties surrounding Denver.
 Protecting companion animals and horses is an integral part of our mission.
 Our investigators are state commissioned peace officer under C.R.S.
 35-42-107.
 Investigators are professionals dedicated to resolving animal neglect and abuse.

-- To report neglect or abuse throughout the state of Colorado, submit a tip through the Crimestoppers website.
+- To report neglect or abuse throughout the state of Colorado, submit an anonymous tip through the Crimestoppers website.

 - You may also contact the Dumb Friends League directly by filing an online report or calling us at (303) 923-0022, 7:30 a.m. to 6:00 p.m.
 Any incidences outside the metro Denver area will be forwarded to the Colorado Humane Society & SPCA.